 • Balance and breathing techniques

 These help patients reacquire motor skills and return to their daily routines.
 Studies show consistent PT minimizes the risk of hospital readmission among post-stroke patients.
+As stroke survivors work with a PT to reacquire motor skills, they can reclaim their physical abilities and rebuild their sense of autonomy and independence.

 4. Nutritional Training